raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 Bootloader updates are instigated during a normal `apt update`, `apt full-upgrade` cycle, this means you will get new features and bug fixes during your normal updates.

-Bootloader updates are performed by the `rpi-eeprom-update` package, which installs a service that runs at boot-time to check for critical updates.
+Bootloader updates are performed by the `rpi-eeprom` package, which installs a service that runs at boot-time to check for critical updates.

 To update your system, including the bootloader: